- Horse racing (1929), Greyhound Racing (1957), Racinos (2005), Lottery (2009)

 The post-war era was not kind to Arkansas’ gambling industry, which operated in a gray area.
 A conservative movement put an end to the casino industry that operated somewhere near an underground level in its final days.

-Arkansas casino gambling was revived in the 2000’s.
+Arkansas casino gambling was revived in the 2000s.
 A state lottery was also created during this era.
 Greyhound racing was established in 1957, although horse racing in Arkansas dates back to 1929.
 The legality of pari-mutuel betting varied in the years between.
 The two tracks that operate dog tracks are home to the only two casinos in Arkansas.
+As of today, online casino gambling is not legal in the state of Arkansas.

 November 2018 Update